Somebody told me on Facebook today that Harper Collins is shutting down its online slushpile, Authonomy, on 30th September 2015.

 Authonomy.
 That brought back some memories.

-Authonomy expected you to load up at least ten thousand words of your manuscript to enable other members to read and review your work.
+Authonomy expected authors to load up at least ten thousand words of their manuscript to enable other members to read and review your work.
 If they liked it, they would place the book on their virtual bookshelf, effectively one vote.
 The idea was that the five books which had accumulated the most votes as at the end of a month would be awarded a gold star, and would receive a ‘professional’ review from the HC editors, with a possible view to getting an HC contract.
 You can see why we all signed up with stars in our eyes.

 At first, it was a wonderful website.
 I met many of my writer friends there.
 The late MM Bennetts was one.
 She helped me to hone my historical novel, To Die a Dry Death – and wrote the sonnet for Jeronimus, that being beyond my skill.
 Although she has left the planet, her wonderful wit, wisdom and knowledge of history stay with us at her website.
 Do take a look.